strategicdata/pmhc-mds-spec/doc/user-guide/organisations.rst

 #.
 Click on the organisation name in blue text displayed within the table list.

-The organisations details will be displayed, and if you have User Management role will include a table listing the users that belong to this organisation.
+The organisations details will be displayed, and if you have the 'User Management' role will include a table listing the users that belong to this organisation.

 .. figure:: screen-shots/view-organisation.png